Frequently Asked Questions

-A: Integrated Project Development/Design, or IDP, is the process by which we walk our clients through the choices involved in bringing their project to life.
+A: Integrated Project Development/Design is the process by which we walk our clients through the choices involved in bringing their project to life.
 What does that mean for you?
-It means that we are committed to presenting layout and design options to you, finalizing material selections, getting accurate bids from our subs, and taking every step necessary to make this process comfortable for you.
-It also means that we will not ask you to make what could be one of the largest financial decisions of your life without thoroughly knowing what you are getting from us.
+It means that we will present layout and design options to you, finalize material selections during the PSA term, get accurate bids from our subs, and take every step necessary to make this process comfortable for you.
+It means that we are not going to ask you to make a significant financial decision without thoroughly knowing what you’re getting from us.

 A: A competitive bid contractor is usually only focused on one thing; getting a signed contract and the deposit that goes with it.
 The problem most consumers don’t see is that competitive bid contractors rarely put the necessary time into the details.
 Their contracts are usually populated with allowance after allowance, include no project design element, and rarely reflect the specifics you desire.
 Furthermore, these types of bids are no more accurate than the preliminary range of cost you will be given in our initial meeting.
 Buck the Builder’s number one priority is NOT to get you to sign a contract because we presented the lowest range price.
 Our focus is to earn your business through our attention to your needs and expectations.